zhangwei03020915/abp/docs/en/Blog-Posts/2024-11-19 v9_0_Release_Stable/post.md

 ![](cover-image.png)

 Today, [ABP](https://abp.io/) 9.0 stable version has been released based on [.NET 9.0](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).
+You can create solutions with ABP 9.0 starting from ABP Studio v0.9.11 or by using the ABP CLI as explained in the following sections.

 ## What's New With Version 9.0?